Cortisone Injection (cont.)

 Disadvantages of cortisone injections are the necessity of piercing the skin with a needle as well as potential short- and long-term side effects.
 It should be emphasized that though each of these side effects is possible, they usually do not occur.

 Short-term complications are uncommon but include shrinkage (atrophy) and lightening of the color (depigmentation) of the skin at the injection site, introduction of bacterial infection into the body, local bleeding from broken blood vessels in the skin or muscle, soreness at the injection site, and aggravation of inflammation in the area injected because of reactions to the corticosteroid medication (postinjection flare).
-Increased pain after the injection is typically due to a postinjection flare as a true allergic reaction to cortisone is very rare.
-Tendons can be weakened by corticosteroid injections in or near tendons.
+Increased pain after the injection is typically due to a postinjection flare because true allergies to cortisone are very rare.
+Tendons can be weakened by corticosteroid injections administered in or near tendons.
 Tendon ruptures as a result have been reported.
 Facial flushing may occur in up to 40% of cases but lasts only briefly.
-Sweating and insomnia are uncommon.
+Sweating and insomnia are uncommon side effects.

 Viewers share their comments